praveensastry/knockbot/README.md

-# Knockbot - Knockout Tournament Simulator
+# Knockbot - Knockout Tournament Simulator - on other branch

 The goal of this task is to simulate a single-elimination knockout tournament in the browser, determining the winner as quickly as possible.